gumaerc-testorg/wgs.101-fall-2014/content/pages/assignments/_index.md

 8
 {{< tdclose >}}
 {{< tdopen >}}
-Resistance or Illness?: Discourses of Women, Medicine and Madness in 19th Century America and Beyond
+Resistance or Illness?: Discourses of Women, Medicine and Madness in 19{{< sup "th" >}} Century America and Beyond
 {{< tdclose >}}
 {{< tdopen >}}
 Due: Homework 6